DevonRobitaille/Jotto/README.md

 * Randomly generate 5 letter word from the backend.
 * Submit guesses and see whether letters and correct or wrong.
 * Select specific letters in words to state that they are eliminated.
+* Start a new game with the plus icon.
+* See a list of the alphabet along with known eliminated and correct letters, through the question mark icon.

 ### Technologies used
 * tRPC